Below is a listing of all known manuscript sources for recipes recorded by Thomas Jefferson and his close family members.

 “To revive old writings which are almost defaced” (in hand of Virginia Jefferson Trist)

 To Kill Cockroaches

 The Virginia House-Wife.
-Mary Randolph's book, first published in 1824, is also an important source for understanding food at Monticello.
+Mary Randolph's book, first published in 1824, is also an important source for understanding food at Monticello, as well as the broader Southern food culture of the time period.
 Mary Randolph was a relative by marriage who ran a boarding house in Richmond.
 As documented in the collections listed above, many Jefferson family members used recipes from this book, and some of the recipes from the book demonstrably originated at Monticello.
 This book was very popular and went through many editions during the 19th century, but those published after Randolph's death in 1828 are less authentic.
-The best published version is the 1984 edition edited by Karen Hess.11
+The best published version is the 1984 edition edited by Karen Hess.12

 - Anna Berkes, 12/13/12; revised 7/30/15